primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

     instrumented
         Instrumentation refers to the process of augmenting the functionality and attribute set of a particular class.
-Ideally, the behavior of the class should remain close to a regular class, except that additional behviors and features are made available.
+Ideally, the behavior of an instrumented class should remain close to a regular class, except that additional behviors and features are made available.
 The SQLAlchemy :term:`mapping` process,
         among other things, adds database-enabled :term:`descriptors`